SimonPadbury/baselayer/_src/buttons.md

 ## Buttons with Icons

 In Baselayer, buttons are pre-styled with `display: inline-flex` and centering and middling flexbox alignment.
-So, all you need to do is add an ison and it will all line up.
+So, all you need to do is add an icon and it will all line up.

 <form>
   <p>